Acton Academy at Workspace

 Acton Studios at Workspace

 The annual cost of the Acton Academy at Workspace is $6,800 per year.
 Families are also required to become members of Workspace.
-Extended day programming with clubs, classes, and unstructured play is also available.
+Extended day programming with clubs, classes, and unstructured play is also available for drop-off families.

 8:30am to 2:00pm